-To promote the implementation of the principles and guidelines accompanying the 2010 UN General Assembly resolution on elimination of discrimination against persons affected by leprosy and their family members, the Japanese government proposed the appointment of a Special Rapporteur to monitor and report on progress.
-The proposal was co-sponsored by 43 countries, including India and Brazil, and the resolution was adopted unanimously by the UN Human Rights Council (UNHRC) at its 35th session.
+To promote the implementation of the Principles and Guidelines for the Elimination of Discrimination Against Persons Affected by Leprosy and their Family Members, the Government of Japan proposed the appointment of a Special Rapporteur to monitor and report on progress.
+The proposal was co-sponsored by 43 countries, including India and Brazil, and the resolution was adopted unanimously by the United Nations Human Rights Council (UNHRC) at its 35th session.
 In 2017, Alice Cruz became the first UN Special Rapporteur on the Elimination of Discrimination Against Persons Affected by Leprosy and their Family Members.
 In 2020, the UNHRC extended her mandate for an additional three years.

 Global Partnership for Zero Leprosy

-In 2018, government health ministries, organizations of persons affected by Hansen’s disease, and NGOs launched the Global Partnership for Zero Leprosy to accelerate collaborative action.
+In 2018, government health ministries, organizations of persons affected by Hansen’s disease, and other non-governmental organizations launched the Global Partnership for Zero Leprosy to accelerate collaborative action.
 “Zero leprosy” is shorthand for an ultimate goal of no disease, no disability, no discrimination, and no stigma in every country.

 WHO’s Global Leprosy Strategy 2021-2030

-In October 2020, the WHO released a draft for a 10-year global strategy titled Towards zero leprosy.
-The strategy focuses on interruption of transmission, and to measure progress toward this goal set targets for reductions of new cases:
+In October 2020, WHO released a draft for a 10-year Global Leprosy Strategy aiming for zero leprosy.
+The Strategy focuses on interruption of transmission, and to measure progress toward this goal set targets for reductions of new cases: